Chicago Bulls: 2024–present: New direction with Buzelis and Giddey

 DeMar DeRozan signed with the Sacramento Kings as part of a three-team sign-and-trade deal.
 The team also traded Alex Caruso to the Oklahoma City Thunder for Josh Giddey.
 Andre Drummond signed with the Sixers.
 In the draft, Matas Buzelis was taken by the Bulls 11th overall.
 After two missed seasons, Lonzo Ball made his return to the court.
-On February 2, 2025, the team traded Zach LaVine to the Sacramento Kings for Zach Collins, Tre Jones, Kevin Huerter and their own 2025 first round pick from San Antonio Spurs.
+On February 2, 2025, the team traded Zach LaVine to the Sacramento Kings for Zach Collins, Tre Jones, Kevin Huerter and their own 2025 first-round pick from the San Antonio Spurs.

-The Bulls finished the season with 39-43 recorded, placing them 9th in the Eastern Conference.
-This earned them spot in the play-in tournament where they would go on to lose to the Miami Heat for the third consecutive year, missing the playoffs once again.
+The Bulls finished the season with a 39–43 record, placing them 9th in the Eastern Conference.
+This earned them a spot in the play-in tournament, where they would go on to lose to the Miami Heat for the third consecutive year, missing the playoffs once again.
+In the 2025 draft, Noa Essengue was taken by the Bulls 12th overall.
+During the offseason, the Bulls traded Lonzo Ball to the Cleveland Cavaliers for Isaac Okoro.

+The Bulls began their 2025–2026 season with a 5–0 record, the best start since their 1996–97 season.
+However, they ended up struggling throughout the year.
+The team went on an 11-game losing streak in February, setting a franchise record for the most losses in a winless month.
+During the trade deadline period, the Bulls completed seven trades, breaking apart their veteran core by trading away Nikola Vucevic, Coby White, Ayo Dosunmu, Julian Phillips, Dalen Terry, Kevin Huerter and Emanuel Miller.
+In exchange, the Bulls received Jaden Ivey, Collin Sexton, Leonard Miller, Guerschon Yabusele, Nick Richards, Anfernee Simons, Rob Dillingham and eight second-round picks.
+In March, the Bulls waived Ivey following his criticism of the NBA being involved with Pride Month activities.
+In April 2026, Arturas Karnisovas and Marc Eversley were fired from their positions as executive vice-president of basketball operations and general manager, respectively.
+After the team finished the season with a 31–51 record, missing the playoffs for a fourth consecutive season, Billy Donovan also stepped down as head coach.
+On May 4, 2026, the Bulls named Bryson Graham as their new executive vice-president of basketball operations.
+In June 2026, Tiago Splitter was named as head coach.
+In the 2026 draft, Caleb Wilson and Dailyn Swain were selected as the 4th and 15th pick, respectively.
+During the offseason Bulls acquired Nic Claxton from the Brooklyn Nets￼, team also signed veteran guard Norman Powell and sent Rob Dillingham to the Charlotte Hornets in exchange for shooting guard Buddy Hield.